mattrussi/gitlab-com-runbooks/docs/web/static-repository-objects-caching.md

 If enabled, any private object requested is invalidated regardless of the current mode, to enforce authentication and authorization.

-## CloudFlare caching behavior
+## Cloudflare caching behavior

-We utilize [Cache API][cf-cache-api] in the worker script, this means cached objects are not replicated across CloudFlare data centers.
+We utilize [Cache API][cf-cache-api] in the worker script, this means cached objects are not replicated across Cloudflare data centers.
 This is important to know because, in aggressive mode, if a repository object is suddenly in a high demand across the globe, we may observe a small surge of 200 responses as opposed to the expected 304 ones.
-The 200s would be individual CloudFlare data centers warming their caches, afterwards it should be a steady flow of 304s.
+The 200s would be individual Cloudflare data centers warming their caches, afterwards it should be a steady flow of 304s.

 ## Protection against cache bypassing